 What type of car are you planning to buy?
-Jot down the purchase price (be sure to add on taxes and registration) and peruse the web for average interest rates or annual percentage rates (APRs).
+Jot down the purchase price (be sure to add on taxes and registration) and peruse the web for the average interest rate or annual percentage rate (APR).
 Next, use an online auto loan calculator to determine how much the car will cost you on a monthly basis and over time.

 When doing the calculations, try inputting different loan amounts, interest rates, and loan terms until you decide on a monthly amount that seems comfortable.

 By doing this, you may find that the car you wanted is out of reach and you need to look for cheaper vehicles.
 This may not be a good feeling, but it’ll save you the disappointment of applying for a loan and being denied because the purchase price is beyond your means.

 Quick note: refrain from focusing too much on the monthly payment.
 Instead, pay attention to what you’ll be paying in interest and how much the loan will cost you over time.

 Determining how much you want to spend each month is a must.
 But you need to take it a step further by seeing how a new car loan would fit into your monthly budget or spending plan.
 To do so: